Shopfabrik-Berlin/shopify-actions/README.md

 ## Setup for new project:
 1. Create master br and development from master.
 2. Get workflows files for .github/ folder.
+Also you need to prepare secrets.
 3. Prepare package.json
 4. Prepare config.yml
 5. Prepare .gitignore